An explanation of some of the frequently used abbreviations or acronyms you will find in our profession:

 VAHAV: Virginia Association for Healthcare Auxiliaries and Volunteers.
 The association for Auxiliary leaders and volunteers who support healthcare organizations within Virginia.
 See website: VAHAV.org

 AHA: The American Hospital Association is the national organization that represents and serves all types of hospitals, health care networks, and their patients and communities.
 Close to 5,000 hospitals, health care systems, networks, other providers of care and 40,000 individual members come together to form the AHA.
-Through our representation and advocacy activities, AHA ensures that members' perspectives and needs are heard and addressed in national health policy development, legislative and regulatory debates, and judicial matters.
-Our advocacy efforts include the legislative and executive branches and include the legislative and regulatory arenas.
+Through representation and advocacy activities, AHA ensures that members' perspectives and needs are heard and addressed in national health policy development, legislative and regulatory debates, and judicial matters.
+Advocacy efforts include the legislative and executive branches and include the legislative and regulatory arenas.
 Founded in 1898, the AHA provides education for health care leaders and is a source of information on health care issues and trends.
 See website: www.aha.org.